-At Oakdale Junior School spiritual, moral, social and cultural development (SMSC) underpins everything we do and this includes actively promoting British Values, although we refer to them simply as values.
+At Oakdale Junior School spiritual, moral, social and cultural development (SMSC) underpins everything we do and this includes actively promoting British Values.
 We want our children to develop the wisdom to make social, moral and ethical decisions with reflection, empathy and intelligence.
 We believe all children can develop responsibility with respect for themselves and others; values and attitudes that will stand them in good stead as they become global citizens.

 We want our children to aspire to be the best they can be.
 We develop a sense of social and moral responsibility fitting for the global society in which we live, through being a Rights Respecting School; a school where everyone is aware of their rights and responsibilities towards others.
 Our school community strives for a greater understanding of the contribution we can all make regardless of age, gender, race or religion by providing equal opportunities for all.

 BRITISH VALUES AT OAKDALE JUNIOR SCHOOL